saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 The amount by which the variables are advanced is the length of the data in the segment.

 This is the basis for TCP control logic over the transmit of data.
-Let's look at this more closely with `tcpdump`, a Linux utility to capture traffic on the wire:
+Let's see how this looks like with `tcpdump(1)`, a common utility to capture traffic on the wire:

 {% highlight bash %}
 [saminiir@localhost level-ip]$ sudo tcpdump -i any port 8000 -nt